German language: High German

 The High German dialects consist of the Central German, High Franconian and Upper German dialects.
 The High Franconian dialects are transitional dialects between Central and Upper German.
 The High German varieties spoken by the Ashkenazi Jews have several unique features and are considered as a separate language, Yiddish, written with the Hebrew alphabet.

 Central German

 The Central German dialects are spoken in Central Germany, from Aachen in the west to Görlitz in the east.
-They consist of Franconian dialects in the west (West Central German) and non-Franconian dialects in the east (East Central German).
 Modern Standard German is mostly based on Central German dialects.